aws/aws-cdk/packages/@aws-cdk/aws-batch-alpha/README.md

 ### Running single-container ECS workflows

 Batch can run jobs on ECS or EKS.
-ECS jobs can defined as single container or multinode.
+ECS jobs can be defined as single container or multinode.
 This example creates a `JobDefinition` that runs a single container with ECS:

 ```ts